NOAA-OWP/ngen/README.md

 ![Catchments](https://raw.githubusercontent.com/NOAA-OWP/ngen/master/doc/images/hy_features_catchment_diagram.png)

 **Catchments**: Catchments represent arbitrary spatial areas.
 They are the abstraction used to encapsulate a model.
-The three marked catchments could use three different models, 3 copies of the same model, or some combination of the previous options
+The three marked catchments could use three different models, 3 copies of the same model, or some combination of the previous options.

 ![Realizations](https://raw.githubusercontent.com/NOAA-OWP/ngen/master/doc/images/realization_relations.png)